itsphily/qualitative_coding_agent/final_markdown_files/01_GiveDirectly_short/02_Interview notes/Paul_Niehaus_Carolina_Toth_Ian_Bassin_08-12-16_(public).md

 ## Difficulty attracting qualified candidates

 The market for qualified candidates is competitive.
 The candidates that GiveDirectly hopes to attract for this position could otherwise be earning about $500,000 per year at large, well-respected private sector companies, where they would be managing larger fundraising budgets (on the order of $100 million).
 Managing a smaller fundraising budget is not necessarily a deterrent for candidates, but while GiveDirectly aims to pay fairly and competitively, compensation has been an issue.
 Part of the reason it has been difficult to attract qualified candidates for this position is because the job description is fairly demanding.
 If GiveDirectly does not find anyone for this position in the next 6 months, it will consider splitting this into two separate roles.
 GiveDirectly expects to hire someone in the next 6 months, but has not set a concrete deadline for hiring because this may lead it to hire someone who is not an ideal candidate.
 There is currently no need to hire someone quickly, because GiveDirectly's retail revenue stream has been steady and is ahead of where it was last year.
-If this were to change, that would affect GiveDirectly's decisions about its hiring strategy.

 **Work that has been slowed down by the delay in hiring a marketing lead**